hillaabra/multinational-retail-data-centralisation/README.md

     dataset_instance.upload_to_db()
 ```

-Since, for this project, the datasets came from diverse sources and filetypes, structuring the program in this way enabled easy customisation of the final ETL methods, and also left open the possibility for removing or adding datasets, as well as for amending existing dataset properties and methods according to updated extraction, cleaning or loading needs.
+Since the datasets came from diverse sources and filetypes, structuring the program in this way enabled easy customisation of the final ETL methods, and also left open the possibilities for removing or adding datasets, or amending existing dataset properties and methods according to updated extraction, cleaning or loading needs.

 ## [File Structure](#file-structure)